aorwall/moatless-tools/README.md

 ## Merging
-If you send a complete code file along with an instruction on what should be changed to an LLM like GPT3.5 and 4 (ChatGPT), it often returns only the parts of the code that have been updated.
+If you send a complete code file along with an instruction on what should be changed to an LLM like GPT3.5 and 4, it often responds with only the parts of the code that have been updated.
 Even if you explicitly instruct the LLM to return the entire file, it doesn't always do so.
 Code Blocks' strategy is to handle the returned code instead of instructing GPT on how to return the code.